ayonli/grpc-async/README.md

 - Only the RPC functions are modified public (they're the only ones accessible outside the class scope).

-## Use Connector and ConnectionManager
+## Use ServiceProxy and ConnectionManager

-Other than using `connect()` to connect to a certain server, we can use `new Connector()` to connect to multiple servers at once and leverage calls with a programmatic load balancer.
+Other than using `connect()` to connect to a certain server, we can use `new ServiceProxy()` to connect to multiple servers at once and leverage calls with a programmatic client-side load balancer.

 Unlike the traditional load balancer which uses a
 DNS resolver that assumes our program runs on different machines, this new load